 Domestic violence is not an issue that can be taken lightly.
 It’s not enough to think that you can just play it by ear – your action could make things worse.

-Participate in trainings and try to educate yourself about domestic violence.
+Attend specialised training and try to educate yourself about domestic violence.
 Is there a social worker or other welfare professional in your congregation who you can consult with?
-Or consult with colleagues in the wider community who may have expertise and be able to assist you in your response.
+Or consult with colleagues in the wider community who may have expertise and can assist you in your response.

 When in doubt ask the survivor what she needs from you and the community.